zemandic/kubernetes-ingress/docs/content/tutorials/nic-osm.md

 ### mTLS Setup

-To enable mTLS for NGINX Ingress Controller and OSM, you need to configure the `IngressBackend` API to use `https` as the backend protocol as and trigger OSM to issue a certificate.
+To enable mTLS for NGINX Ingress Controller and OSM, you need to configure the `IngressBackend` API to use `https` as the backend protocol and trigger OSM to issue a certificate.
 NGINX will use this certificate to proxy HTTPS connections to the TLS backends.
 The client certificate and certificate authority (CA) certificate will be stored in a Kubernetes secret that NGINX will use for authentication."*

 To begin, edit the `osm-mesh-config` resource: